DeTrigger: A Gradient-Centric Approach to Backdoor Attack Mitigation in Federated Learning: Background and Related Work

-To address these threats, several defense mechanisms have been proposed for backdoor attacks.
-Jin et al. developed a detection system that identifies backdoor triggers by hierarchically comparing the model's outputs on benign inputs and adversarially crafted examples~\cite{jin2022can}.
-Similarly, Gao et al. demonstrated the effectiveness of adversarial training in mitigating backdoor attacks~\cite{gao2023effectiveness}.
-Wei et al. further proposed a machine unlearning technique, inspired by adversarial attack methods, to eliminate backdoor vulnerabilities~\cite{wei2023shared}.
-However, these defense strategies overlook the unique challenges of mobile and embedded federated learning environments, where scalability (e.g., managing multiple models), computational efficiency, and restricted data access impose additional constraints that traditional defenses may struggle to address.
+Several defenses for backdoor attacks have been proposed by leveraging insights from adversarial robustness.
+Jin et al. detect triggers by hierarchically comparing model outputs on benign inputs and adversarially crafted examples~\cite{jin2022can}.
+Gao et al. show that adversarial training can improve robustness against backdoor behaviors~\cite{gao2023effectiveness}.
+Wei et al. propose a machine unlearning approach, inspired by adversarial methodologies, to remove backdoor-related vulnerabilities~\cite{wei2023shared}.
+However, these approaches are not designed for federated learning settings, where scalability across many personalized models, limited compute budgets, and restricted access to centralized clean data can make conventional defenses impractical.